ataibarkai/SemanticType/Readme.md

 ```

 ### Advanced Usage: The `gatewayMap` Function
-We may also define Specs with a `static` function:
+We may also define Specs with a `static` function `gatewayMap` where:

-`gatewayMap(preMap: TheTypeInsideTheBurrito) -> TheTypeInsideTheBurrito`
+`static func gatewayMap(preMap: TheTypeInsideTheBurrito) -> TheTypeInsideTheBurrito`

 The gateway map allows us to construct types which have an *inherent*
 restriction on the range of allowed values.